All Episodes

 He goes, Dad, you said that I could have unlimited amount of money for food.

-I said, Nope.
+I said, nope.

-And and you as many Ubers as I want.
+And as many Ubers as I want.

-Um, so yeah, I said, yeah.
+So, yeah, I said, yeah.

 He could not believe it.